Rehman79/assignment_4/README.md

 **Set Up the Main App**

-**File: main.dart**
+**File: main.dart:**
 Configured the PostProvider using ChangeNotifierProvider to provide the data to the list_view widget.
 Launched the app with the home screen.

 **Features**

-**Automatic Data Fetching**: The app fetches data automatically when the widget is initialized, improving user experience.
+**Automatic Data Fetching:** The app fetches data automatically when the widget is initialized, improving user experience.
 **State Management:** Managed the app's state using the Provider package.
 **Error Handling:** Displayed appropriate error messages in the UI in case of failed API calls.
 **Loading Indicator:** Showed a loading indicator while data is being fetched.

 **Conclusion**

 This project demonstrates a clean and modular approach to integrating API calls in a Flutter app, using best practices for state management and UI design.